Heinen & Hopman

 Which restrictions does Heinen & Hopman see in the maritime supply chain?

 Constantijn: “We’re actually a world-class committed fitter/installer.
 A copper pipe is a copper pipe – that’s not particularly exciting.
 However, the more specific materials that we buy in for our maritime projects is only 10% of our suppliers’ turnover.
-So we sometimes need all our persuasive powers to get suppliers to provide the 2BA data pool with all the product and article data relevant for us from now on.”
+So we sometimes need all our persuasive powers to get suppliers to provide the 2BA data pool with all the product and trade item data relevant for us from now on.”

 Reinier van Schaik (ICT Manager): “One thing we come across now and then in practice is that a supplier doesn’t always comply with sector standard when it comes to units.
 That’s a thorny issue for us, because we find it hugely important that the supplier provides 2BA with the right price, order unit and contents of the package.
 Everything is clearly described in what’s known as the ‘triangle of units’ and obviously, we want to maintain that standard too.”